DanielMcAnulty/DecisionTree/README.md

-# DecisionTree
+# Decision Tree Algorithm
-Decision Tree algorithm
+Simple decision tree algorithm designed to work on a binary output